TonnyWong1052/Aim-Assist-Plug-In/README.md

 This plug-in is to be used as a reference only and should not be utilized in any production or competitive games.

+I would output my config after completing this project

 ## How does it work?

 ```